-The Company's significant accounting policies are described in Note 2 to the financial statements in Part II, Item 8 of the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
-There have been no material changes to the significant accounting policies from the Annual Report on Form 10-K for the year ended December 31, 2021.
+The Company's significant accounting policies are described in Note 2 to the financial statements in Part II, Item 8 of the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+See the below discussion of changes to the Company's policies for assets held for sale.
+There have been no other changes to the Company's significant accounting policies during the first three months of fiscal year 2023.